pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 <details><summary>Answer</summary>

-All the front-end routes are views, and all require GET requests to allow a user to read data.
+All the front-end routes are views, and all require GET requests to allow a user to read data or access a form.

 There are no POST, PUT, or DELETE routes that have views.